zaidqureshi2/Resume/resume.txt

 - An e2e and unit test suite were built during test-driven development.
 - Use of code reviews while working in a small team.
-- Wrote the application from scratch, and carried it through a design phase into a user-acceptance testing maintenance phase.
+- Wrote the application from scratch, and carried it through a design phase into a user acceptance testing phase.
 - Wrote documentation for the application for future developers.

 ### Citizenship & Immigration Canada